Kobalt Music Software Engineer Salary | £47.1K-£61K+ | Levels.fyi

 The median Software Engineer compensation in United Kingdom package at Kobalt Music totals £61K per year.
-View the base salary, stock, and bonus breakdowns for Kobalt Music's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Kobalt Music's total compensation packages.
 Last updated: 11/2/2025

 Company